MuhammadChandra19/evm-lens/src/store/evm/README.md

-# Playground Store
+# EVM Store

 A comprehensive Zustand store for managing EVM blockchain simulation state with full persistence capabilities.

 ## Overview

-The Playground Store provides a complete interface for interacting with an EVM blockchain simulator, including contract deployment, token operations, DEX trading, and persistent state management.
+The EVM Store provides a complete interface for interacting with an EVM blockchain simulator, including contract deployment, token operations, DEX trading, and persistent state management.
 All blockchain state is automatically persisted across browser sessions.

 ## Features